jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 design use only primitive operations.
 Typical modern hardware design uses a mix of register-transfer- and gate-level design.

-It is interesting to note however that the specification of SystemVerilog does not specify which features are synthesizable; that depends on the tooling used.
+It is interesting to note that the SystemVerilog specification does not specify which features are synthesizable; that depends on the tooling used.

 ### Tooling

-There is a variety of standard tooling that is used with Verilog, and indeed other hardware description languages (HDLs).
+There is a variety of standard tooling that is used with SystemVerilog, and indeed other hardware description languages (HDLs).
 This includes simulation, formal analysis/model checking, formal equivalence checking, coverage analysis, synthesis and physical layout, known collectively as electronic design automation tools (EDA).
-Since standard EDA tooling is developed and maintained as proprietary and closed-source software by companies like Cadence, Synopsis and Mentor, the tooling options are multiplied.
+Since standard EDA tooling is developed and maintained as proprietary and closed-source software by companies like Cadence, Synopsys and Mentor, the tooling options are multiplied.

 In contrast with the open-source software ecosystems of programming languages